AMTeam-Heig/Project_01/README.md

 ### Quick start

-Is realy simple to use our ,you just need to clone the project and run the script :
+Is realy simple to use our application, All you need is  to clone the project and run the script :

 First clone the project
 ```bash